rsksmart/devportal-1.0/rif/rns/libs/javascript/RNS-instance.md

 const rns = new RNS(web3)
 ```

-> Remember that if you are running the code in a webpage, no `import` are needed, just instantiate the libs from the global scope.
+> Remember that if you are running the code in a webpage, no `import` statements are needed, just instantiate the libs made available in the global scope.

 ## Instance in Chrome with wallet extension (Metamask or Nifty)